dostonhamrakulov/Harf-topish-uyin-Android-uchun/README.md

 ## Magic Games
 ### Application domain
-This is game which uses logic in game.
+This is game which uses logic in game and it uses algorithms to defeat you, at the same time it will try to win.
+It is educational game, helping you memorise or find country/animal by showing its flag/pictures.
+You can download it and play it.

 ### Programming language
 ```[java]